Several years ago I tried going low-carb for my Lenten Fast. Honestly, it didn’t go very well…

 - I found that I thought about food ALL THE TIME.
 I was CONSTANTLY thinking about what I was going to make for the next meal (or the next several meals)…and whether or not I needed to stop at the store while I was out running errands (or make a special trip out just to go to the grocery store)…and if I DID need to go out which store, specifically, did I need to go too?
 It was EXHAUSTING! 😝

-- I also noted more instances of heartburn throughout the last six weeks.
+- I also noted more instances of heartburn when I went low-carb.
 This seems odd, as most of the research I’ve done makes it seem that low-carb diets should help with heartburn occurrences.
 Maybe this is further evidence that my body doesn’t really need a low-carb diet?
-Or, maybe I’m just suffering the effects of getting old. 😝 I did turn 36 in the last six weeks. 😂
+Or, maybe I’m just suffering the effects of getting old. 😝

 The most surprising thing of all, I found this diet to be depressing, and I mean that in the most literal way.
 For me, it kind of sucked the joy out of eating.
 It required so much thought and planning and was so limiting of foods I truly enjoy, that it made me not even want to bother.
 I couldn’t help feeling like, “what’s the point”?

 Going low carb made me miss out on some of my favorite foods

 I’ve said this before but I’m sorry, I can’t give up things like pizza, or noodles, or brownies.
 Not entirely at least.
 I may be able to reduce my consumption of them, but as long as these things aren’t making people in our household sick (and at this point in our lives they aren’t), I can’t give them up entirely.